embiimob/Sup/README.md

 open source experimental decentralized state engine protocol

 This Sup!?
 Object Browser is a READ ONLY demonstration of establishing a decentralized identity and tracking changes with comments on immutable bitcoin objects in a format familiar to NFT enthusiasts.
-As of Sup?'s first release date all transactions and objects discoverable in the experiment were created by embii using http://apertus.io
+As of Sup?'s first release date all transactions and objects discoverable in this experiment were created by embii using http://apertus.io

 ### **Installation**